szTheory/meta_presenter/README.md

       include MetaPresenter::Base
     end

+## Requirements

+MetaPresenter requires Ruby >= 2.1 and ActionPack >= 4.0.
+If you'd like to help adding support for older versions please submit a pull request with passing specs.

 ## Example

 Say you have a PagesController with an action for home and logs.
 Underneath `app/presenters` you can add a class for each action.
 In this example we'll also create an application and base presenter we'll inherit from to re-use code in the per-action presenters.